tejasy4912/Healthcare-Cost-and-Insurance-Analytics-with-Predictive-Modeling/README.md

    - Tested hypotheses on cost differences by hospital and city types.
    - Assessed independence of smoking and heart-related issues.

-## Example Insights
-- Median hospitalization costs vary significantly across hospital tiers and city levels.
-- Smoking and certain health conditions have a measurable impact on costs.
-- Predictive models achieved robust performance, aiding in cost estimation for new patients.

 ## Future Enhancements
 - Incorporate more granular claims data for deeper analysis.
 - Integrate advanced machine learning techniques like deep learning models.